 Sueing leads Buckeyes past No. 21 Texas Tech 80-73 in Maui

-LAHAINA, Hawaii (AP) Justice Sueing couldn't have asked for a much better homecoming, especially after sitting out nearly all of last season with an injury.
+LAHAINA, Hawaii – Justice Sueing couldn’t have asked for a much better homecoming, especially after sitting out nearly all of last season with an injury.

 The Honolulu native scored 23 of his career-high 33 points in the second half to help Ohio State hold off No. 21 Texas Tech for an 80-73 win in the fifth-place game in the Maui Invitational on Wednesday.